Lemon Parmesan broccoli-rice orzo is cheesy with hints of balsamic and basil for an easy and healthy side dish recipe perfect for Spring!

 - 1 tsp Black Pepper

 - Cook orzo according to package directions.
-Drain and set aside.
+Reserve ½ cup of liquid, drain and set aside.

 - To make riced broccoli: in batches (depending how big your processor is), place broccoli florets in food processor and pulse until it resembles rice.
 Place in bowl and repeat with remaining florets.